sudara/recipes/granola.md

 ### Cook

-* Bake on 150C / 300F for about 25 min or until the edges are brown.
+* Bake on 150C / 300F for about 25 min or until the edges start to brown.
 * Stir halfway through the cook time.
 * Press down after stirring if you like big chunks.